 Originally from Saint Paul, Minnesota, Gardner began her piano studies with Dr. Joseph Zins of Crocus Hill Studios.
 There she was a finalist in the Young People's Symphony Concert Association of the Minnesota Orchestra's Concerto Competition and the Schubert Club Scholarship Competition, and received Honorable Mentions in the Thursday Musical Young Artist Scholarship Competition and the MTNA National Yamaha Awards – State Division.
 She was the First Place Winner of the MTNA State Division in 2006.

-Gardner is especially passionate about teaching, and she is on the piano faculty of St. Joseph’s School of Music, teaches in the St. Paul Public Schools after-school program, and maintains her private teaching studio, Gardner Piano Studio, in St. Paul, Minnesota.
+Gardner is especially passionate about teaching, and she is on the piano faculty of St. Joseph’s School of Music and maintains her private teaching studio, Gardner Piano Studio, in St. Paul, Minnesota.